JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 }
 ```

-> This pallet, and all pallets, are tightly coupled to `frame_system`
+> This pallet, and all pallets, are tightly coupled to `frame_system`.

-Supplying this trait bound means that the tightly-coupled variant of `check-membership` pallet can
+Supplying this trait bound means that the tightly coupled variant of `check-membership` pallet can
 only be installed in a runtime that also has the [`vec-set` pallet](./storage-api/vec-set.md) installed.
 We also see the
 tight coupling in the pallet's `Cargo.toml` file, where `vec-set` is listed by name.